1990s in music: Contemporary R&B

 Whitney Houston's quiet storm hits included "All the Man That I Need" (1990) and "I Will Always Love You" (1992), later became the best-selling physical single by a female act of all time, with sales of over 20 million copies worldwide.
 Her 1992 hit soundtrack The Bodyguard, spent 20 weeks on top of the Billboard 200, sold over 45 million copies worldwide and remains the best-selling soundtrack album of all time.
 According to the RIAA, Houston is the best-selling female R&B artist of the 20th century.
 In the 1990s, Mariah Carey's career originated in quiet storm, with hit singles such as "Vision of Love" (1990) and "Love Takes Time" (1990).
 Her albums Music Box (1993) and Daydream (1995) are some of the best-selling albums of all time, and had R&B/HipHop influences.
 Richard J. Ripani wrote that Carey and Houston, "both of whom rely heavily on the gospel music vocal tradition, display an emphasis on melisma that increased in R&B generally over the 1980s and 1990s."
 Beyoncé quoted Carey's "Vision of Love" to make her want to sing, as did many other popular artist.
 Also during the early 1990s, Boyz II Men re-popularized classic soul-inspired vocal harmonies.
 Michael Jackson incorporated new jack swing into his 1991 album Dangerous, with sales over 35 million, and was one of the best selling albums of the decade.

 The popularity of ballads and R&B led to the development of a radio format called Urban adult contemporary.
 Popular African-American contemporary R&B artists included Mariah Carey, Mark Morrison, Faith Evans, 112, D'Angelo, Lauryn Hill, Whitney Houston, En Vogue, Toni Braxton, Boyz II Men, All-4-One, Macy Gray, Mary J. Blige, Dru Hill, Vanessa Williams, Groove Theory, Bell Biv Devoe, Jodeci, Janet Jackson, Diana King, Tony!
 Toni!
 Tone!, Brownstone, Shanice, Brian Mcknight, Will Smith, Usher, SWV, Silk, 702, Aaliyah, Keith Sweat, TLC, Xscape, Brandy, Monica, 3T, Mýa, Total, Tevin Campbell and R.Kelly.
-In contrast to the works of Boyz II Men, Babyface and similar artists, other R&B artists from this same period began adding even more of a hip hop sound to their work.
-The synthesizer-heavy rhythm tracks of new jack swing was replaced by grittier East Coast hip hop-inspired backing tracks, resulting in a genre labelled hip hop soul by producer Sean Combs.
+In contrast to the works of Boyz II Men, Babyface and similar artists, other R&B artists from this same period began adding even more of a hip-hop sound to their work.
+The synthesizer-heavy rhythm tracks of new jack swing were replaced by grittier East Coast hip-hop-inspired backing tracks, resulting in a genre labelled hip hop soul by producer Sean Combs.
 The style became less popular by the end of the 1990s, but later experienced a resurgence.